-Apollo Hill Measured, Indicated and Inferred Mineral Resource of 105 Mt @ 0.54 g/t Au for 1,839,000 oz reported above a cut-off grade of 0.20 g/t Au and reported within a constraining pit shell1 (Figure 1) under a low-cost bulk tonnage mining and heap leach processing scenario.

-This represents:
+Updated Measured, Indicated and Inferred Mineral Resource completed for the 100%-owned Apollo Hill Gold Project located in the Leonora Region of Western Australia:

+- 118.7 Mt @ 0.53 g/t Au for 2,030,000 oz reported above a cut-off grade of 0.20 g/t Au and within a constraining pit shell1 (Figure 1) developed using a A\$3,300/oz (US\$2,069) gold price assuming low-cost bulk tonnage mining and heap leach processing.
+This represents: - o The addition of 190,000 oz to the previous 1.84 Moz Mineral Resource; and - The combined higher confidence Measured and Indicated Mineral Resource categories expanding by 161,000 oz to 1.15 Moz. - The updated Mineral Resource has been developed to guide initial mine planning for the Apollo Hill Pre-Feasibility Study (PFS) and is based on: - An additional 38 reverse circulation (RC) holes totalling 8,780 m completed by Saturn within the model area since the previous Mineral Resource in mid-2023. - o 17 additional metallurgical and geotechnical diamond drill holes (DD) holes, totalling 630m, which were utilised for geological modelling purposes but were not available for use in the updated Mineral Resource estimate. - Continuous improvement in geological and resource modelling.

+Drilling is still in progress with the 8,780 m included in this interim upgrade reflecting only 13% of the current 65,000 m drill program.
+Upon completion of this drill program, the Mineral Resource will be further updated and utilised for developing the final PFS mining inventory and production forecasts, targeted for release in late CY2025.

-- A significant addition of 370,000 oz from the previous Mineral Resource, representing an increase of 25% in ounces. - The robust Mineral Resource update is based on: - An additional 142 reverse circulation (RC) and diamond (DD) holes totalling 11,765 m completed by Saturn within the model area since the previous Mineral Resource in mid-2022. - Results from a heap leach focussed metallurgical testing program which contributed to improving confidence in the mineral recovery. - Improvements in open pit cost factors including geotechnical parameters, selection of a larger selective mining unit, and decreased lower cut-off grade. - Considering additional drilling: - A total of 4.7 Mt @ 0.55g/t Au for 82 koz is classified for the first time as Measured Mineral Resource representing 4% of the total Mineral Resource. - A total of 54 Mt @ 0.53 g/t Au for 912 koz is classified as Indicated Mineral Resource representing 50% of the total Mineral Resource (a 152 koz addition to the Indicated Mineral Resource from the previous model). - Saturn has added 1,334,000 oz to the Apollo Hill Mineral Resource in just over five years from listing with 140,689 m of RC and diamond drilling.
-That is 9.5 ounces of gold added for every metre drilled. - Saturn's updated Mineral Resource has produced an increase in tonnes, ounces, confidence, classification, and quality. - The Apollo Hill Resource is now of a scale to warrant full evaluation of Mining options and Saturn is well underway with a Preliminary Economic Assessment due for release early in the next financial year. - Potential exists to continue growing the resource, with mineralisation open along strike. - Drilling on the 6 km Apollo Hill trend is only a small part of the exploration potential on Saturn's underexplored +1,000 km2 100% owned contiguous tenement package in the Western Australian Goldfields.
-Drilling continues across the Company's land package with several significant intersections returned at nearby discoveries.
+- Saturn has added 1,525,000 oz to the Apollo Hill Mineral Resource since listing in 2018 with 149,469 m of RC and diamond drilling.
+That is 10.2 ounces of gold added for every metre drilled. - Saturn's updated Mineral Resource has produced an increase in tonnes, ounces, confidence, classification, and quality. - Clear potential exists to continue growing the Apollo Hill Mineral Resource, with mineralisation open in several directions. - Significant exploration potential exists beyond the 6 km Apollo Hill trend on the surrounding 1,000 km2 green-fields 100% owned contiguous tenement package.
+Drilling continues across the Company's land package, with several significant intersections returned at nearby discoveries.

+Saturn Metals Limited

+ABN: 43 619 488 498

-1 The constraining pit shell was generated from a Whittle pit optimisation using approximated regional mining and processing costs for a heap leach processing scenario run on the resource model using a gold price of AUD\$2,850/oz to generate an economic pit shell to satisfy the JORC Code requirement for a Mineral Resource to have reasonable prospects for eventual economic extraction.
+1 The constraining pit shell was generated from a Whittle pit optimisation using approximated regional mining and processing costs for a heap leach processing scenario run on the resource model using a gold price of AUD\$3,300/oz to generate an economic pit shell to satisfy the JORC Code requirement for a Mineral Resource to have reasonable prospects for eventual economic extraction.
 Other relevant information is described in the JORC Code Table 1 as appropriate.

-Figure 1 - Oblique view 3D Representation of the June 2023 Apollo Hill Mineral Resource model and selected nominal constraining pit for reporting, shown with topography - Mineral Resource reported within/above the pit shell only.
+Figure 1 - Oblique view 3D Representation of the February 2025 Apollo Hill Mineral Resource model and selected nominal constraining pit for reporting shown with topography - Mineral Resource reported within/above the pit shell only.